nokia/plyometrics/README.md

 Generating datasets
 -------------------
-Maybe you noticed `nbench::sequence_range` in previous example.
+Maybe you noticed `polyometrics::sequence_range` in previous example.
 It can be used to generate lazy ranges that can be used to feed measured algorithm.
 It takes `size` as an argument.
 Similar range is `nbench::random_range` but it gives pseudo-random numbers.

 Visualizing parametric tests